For the most up to date information, please refer to the Unite Against COVID-19 website.

-Our Whānau Health Centres can also support you with obtaining a Covid-19 test.
+Our Whānau Health Centres can support you with obtaining a Covid-19 test.
 Please contact us on 0508 835 676 for more information.
 We offer supervised RAT and PCR testing.

 Everyone in in Aotearoa New Zealand aged 5 and over can book their free Covid-19 vaccination now.

 COVID-19 Vaccinations for whānau 12 years and over (including boosters) are available from our Whānau Health Centres - phone the clinic in advance to book a time, or phone 0508 835 676 for more information.

 Further details of Covid-19 vaccination services in the Waikato are available on HealthPoint here.

 You can check the locations of interest on the Unite Against Covid-19 website.